 - 1. Able to learn and Analyzing data in Linear and Non-Linear form. - 2.
 Able to fit the random data using statistical averages. - 3.
-Able to interpret the continuous probability function - 4.
+Students are able to interpret the continuous probability function - 4.
 Understand the data using the testing of Hypothesis. - 5.
 Able to learn the Queuing models.